StudyJudy/UG_Courses_Year1/README.md

 # Courses_year1

-Courses taken by the freshman of Information Security Major of Grade 2021, Nankai University
+Courses for the first year in the Information Security Undergraduate Program at Nankai University